jithin-krishna-k/Zustand-state-management/README.md

 - **/src/components/UserDetails.tsx**: User details component with dynamic data fetching.

 ## Usage
-Counter: Click the increment and decrement buttons to update the counter state.
+- **Counter**: Click the increment and decrement buttons to update the counter state.
-User Details: Enter a user ID and click "Fetch User" to fetch and display user details from the API.
+- **User Details**: Enter a user ID and click "Fetch User" to fetch and display user details from the API.

 ## Example Usage

+bash
 import { create } from 'zustand';

 interface CounterState {